bangalorejug/javafest/content/register.md

 title: 'Register'
 ---

-Both Workshop and Regular tickets will include `T-Shirt, Lunch and Snacks`
+Both Workshop and Talk tickets will include `T-Shirt, Lunch and Snacks`

 {{< rawhtml >}}